• Share this on:

 Practical consumers

 Practical consumers shop in the middle market.
-Here you will find brands and retailers such as Zara, Only and Benetton selling both fashionable and more functional styles.
+Here you will find brands and retailers such as Zara, Only and Benetton, selling both fashionable and more functional styles.
 Focus is on washability, fit and medium-quality materials.
-Buyers will sometimes require organic fabrics.
-Order quantities are high, retail prices low to medium.
+Buyers may require organic fabrics.

 Price-conscious consumers

 Price-conscious consumers looking for both fashionable and more basic designs shop for pants at large retail chains such as H&M (basic to fashionable), Primark (basic to fashionable), Piazza Italia (basic), HEMA (basic) and Carrefour (basic).
-Sustainable materials are in small demand, with notable exceptions such as C&A and Zeeman (organic cotton).
-Order quantities are high and retail prices are (very) low, so your margins are too.
+Sustainable materials are in low demand, with notable exceptions such as C&A and Zeeman (organic cotton).

 Tips:

-• Find your inspiration in the luxury segment but never copy the styles.
+• Find inspiration in the luxury segment, but never copy styles.

 Figure 3: Pants market value chain